Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/mistral-ai.md

-# Mistral AI Investor Dashboard

 ## Company Overview
-- **Legal Name**: Mistral AI
-- **Headquarters**: Paris, Île-de-France, France
-- **Founded Year**: 2023
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Mistral AI is a France-based artificial intelligence company founded in 2023.
+The company operates within the AI category, focusing on developing advanced AI solutions.
+The leadership team includes founders Arthur Mensch, Guillaume Lample, and Timothée Lacroix, who bring a wealth of expertise and vision to the organization.
+Currently, there are no disclosed competitors or related companies.

 ## Business Model and GTM
-Mistral AI sells to various clients through its AI products.
-The company has not disclosed its pricing model or any specific pricing tiers.
-There are no named integration partners or reference customers publicly available.
+Mistral AI targets a diverse range of customers looking for innovative AI solutions.
+The company offers several products, including Mistral Small 3, which features Apache 2.0 licensing and boasts an impressive 81% MMLU with a processing speed of 150 tokens per second.
+Another key product is Codestral 25.01, providing access to its API for developers.
+The multilingual, multimodal AI assistant, le Chat, is designed to assist users in various tasks such as searching, creating, coding, learning, automating, and collaborating.
+Additionally, Mistral AI has developed AI Studio and Mistral Code, although details regarding these products remain undisclosed.
+Currently, there are no integration partners or reference customers listed.

 ## Funding & Investor Profile
-Mistral AI has not disclosed any funding history, including round names, amounts raised, or valuations.
-The total amount raised is also not disclosed, nor is the last round name or last disclosed valuation.
+As of now, Mistral AI has not disclosed any funding rounds or investor information.
+The total amount raised and the last valuation remain undisclosed, indicating that the company may still be in its early stages of funding.

 ## Growth Momentum
-As of November 5, 2025, Mistral AI has a total headcount of 200.
-The headcount growth percentage is not disclosed.
-There are no specific job openings reported for engineering or sales roles.
-Recent positive events include:
-- **November 5, 2025**: Launch of "Mistral Small 3: Apache 2.0, 81% MMLU, 150 tokens/s".
-- **November 5, 2025**: Announcement of "Access the Codestral 25.01 API".
-- **November 5, 2025**: Collaboration between "Le Chat and AFP to deliver AI powered by news".
+As of November 7, 2025, Mistral AI reports a headcount of 5 employees, with no disclosed growth rate due to the company's recent establishment.
+The company currently has 5 open roles, including positions for an AI Scientist in Paris, a Software Engineer in London, a Solution Director in Palo Alto, a Head of Business Development in New York, and a Data Scientist in Singapore.
+This hiring signal indicates a focus on expanding its technical and business capabilities.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available for Mistral AI, including news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This lack of visibility may be attributed to the company's recent inception and limited public presence.

 ## Risks and Challenges
-- No layoffs reported.
-- No regulatory or security incidents disclosed.
-- No executive churn noted.
-- No pricing pressure or commoditization mentioned.
-- GTM concentration risk is not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from emerging AI companies.
+- Lack of visibility in the market may hinder growth.

 ## Outlook
-Mistral AI is positioned in the AI sector with a focus on innovative product offerings.
-The company has a solid headcount, but specific hiring momentum is unclear due to the lack of disclosed job openings.
-The founders' pedigree may provide a competitive advantage, but the overall market fit and scalability of the go-to-market strategy remain to be seen.
+Mistral AI is well-positioned for growth given its innovative product offerings and the expertise of its founding team.
+The current hiring signal suggests a commitment to building a robust workforce, particularly in engineering and business development roles.
+As the company continues to develop its products and establish a market presence, it may capture significant opportunities in the AI sector.

 ## Disclosure Gaps
+- Valuation not disclosed.
-- “Total raised not disclosed.”
+- Total amount raised not disclosed.
-- “Last round name and valuation not disclosed.”
-- “Headcount growth percentage not disclosed.”
+- Customer counts not disclosed.
-- “No public visibility metrics available.”
+- Growth metrics not disclosed.
-- “No disclosed pricing model or tiers.”
+- Headcount growth inferred from current job openings.